 Tillandsias, part of the Bromeliad family, are fascinating plants!
-The ones I’m showing you are epiphytic Tillandsias which in nature grow attached to other plants and are commonly referred to as Air Plants.
-Their wacky and interesting growth forms make them prime decorating material.
+The ones I’m showing you are epiphytic Tillandsias which in nature grow are attached to other plants.
+You might know them as Air Plants, which is their common name.
+They definitely have a wacky and interesting growth form which makes them prime decorating material.

-They are oh so easy to maintain and well suited to our interior environments which adds to their appeal.
+Another big bonus is that they’re oh so easy to maintain and well suited to our interior environments which adds to their appeal.
 You’ve probably seen them in hanging glass globes but there are so many other ways you can use them to accent your home.
-We sell these Air Plants on our website, and will be adding more varieties in the future, so be sure to click on that link.
+We sell Air Plants on our website and will be adding more varieties in the future, so be sure to click on that link.

 Nestled in a shell